nickrusso42518/pspynet/m7/restconf/README.md

-# NETCONF on IOS-XE
+# RESTCONF on IOS-XE
-This repository provides an example of using NETCONF via Nornir (Python `requests` behind the scenes) to update VRF configurations on IOS-XE.
+This repository provides an example of using RESTCONF via Nornir (Python `requests` behind the scenes) to update VRF configurations on IOS-XE.
 IOS-XR supports RESTCONF but requires a special package and, in my experience, is not commonly used